jamisonrobey/antique-blockchain-website/README.md

 ```

 You can also deploy the contracts locally, you will need to comment out the `sepolia` and `localhost` network in the configuration, or provide your own Sepolia private key.
- - If commented out then the contracts still deploy to local network just wuthout Sepolia account
+ - If commented out then the contracts still deploy to local network just without Sepolia account

 To dpeloy:
 ```